-The change in fair value of our contingent consideration for the earnout payment on the acquisition of NEPSI resulted in a gain of \$0.5 million from a decrease in fair value and a loss of \$3.4 million resulting from an increase in fair value in the three and six months ended September 30, 2024, respectively.
+The change in fair value of our contingent consideration for the earnout payment on the acquisition of NEPSI resulted in a gain of \$0.5 million from a decrease in fair value and a loss of \$3.4 million resulting from an increase in fair value in the three and six nine months ended September 30, 2024, respectively, December 31, 2024.
 During the three and six months ended September 30, 2024, we issued 300,000 shares of common stock of the Company to the selling stockholders following certification of the achievement of specified earnout revenue objectives.
-We recorded the above noted changes, compared to losses of \$0.9 million and \$2.2 million in the three and six months ended September 30, 2023, respectively.
+We recorded the above noted changes, compared to losses of \$0.9 million and \$2.2 million \$3.1 million in the three and six nine months ended

+September 30, 2023 December 31, 2023, respectively.
 We also recorded a \$3.3 million payment relating to the Megatran acquisition, as a payment to settle the remaining obligations after the acquisition.
-The value of this contingent consideration was de minimis at the Acquisition Date and the resulting change in fair value was recorded during the three and six months ended September 30, 2024.
+The value of this contingent consideration was de minimis at the Acquisition Date and the resulting change in fair value was recorded in September during the three and six nine months ended September 30, 2024 December 31, 2024.